Eve's Plum

 Eve's Plum was an American New York City-based rock band, active in the 1990s.
 The band was fronted by Colleen Fitzpatrick, who was later known by the stage name Vitamin C. Eve's Plum released two albums and seven singles on 550 Music/Epic Records, before breaking up in 1998.

 Formation

 In 1991, Ben Kotch who played drums, and his twin brother Michael who played guitar, had been looking to start a band and needed a singer and bassist.
-Michael Kotch met Colleen Fitzpatrick while both were in school at New York University, she became the group's singer and together they formed the group Eve's Plum.
+Michael Kotch met Colleen Fitzpatrick while both were in school at New York University; she became the group's singer and together they formed the group Eve's Plum.
 Chris Giammalvo joined the band on bass guitar.
 He would later be replaced on bass by Theo Mack in 1994.
-The name was apparently derived from the actress Eve Plumb, most famous for her role as Jan Brady in the television sitcom The Brady Bunch.